oneminch/Notes/React.md

     return myList
 }
 ```
 ## Events

 - Events in React are similar to props.
     - DOM events on native elements such as `click` and `submit` have a React attribute that emit the same event (`onClick` and `onSubmit`).
     - These event props take a reference to a pre-defined function as their value.
-    - Triggering such an event calls referenced function with the event object passed by default.
+    - Triggering such an event calls the referenced function with the event object passed by default.

 ```jsx
 {/* MyButton.jsx */}